Bein Wine Cellar

 News & Stories

-The vintage 2008 was a great vintage for us - producing naturally balanced wines with good structure, succulent fruit and sweet-spicy barrel flavours, opulent on the palate without being imposing, and wonderful soft tannins.
-Beside the Bein Merlot, we also produced in 2008 our first Merlot Reserve, which derives from a specific micro-site in our vineyard proven to produce consistently superior quality.
+2008 was a great vintage for us, producing naturally balanced wines with good structure, succulent fruit and sweet-spicy barrel flavours.
+They are opulent on the palate without being imposing, and with wonderful soft tannins.
+Beside the Bein Merlot, we also produced in 2008 our first Merlot Reserve, which derives from a specific micro-site within our vineyard which proved over the last few years to produce consistently superior quality.

-Both wines will be released by May 2010, but have already caught the attention of the tasters of the South African wine guide JOHN PLATTER 2010, who rewarded them with 4½ stars each.
+Both wines were be released in May 2010, but have already early caught the attention of the tasters of the South African wine guide JOHN PLATTER 2010, who rewarded them with 4½ stars each.
 And the German Bordeaux specialist Rene Gabriel honoured the Bein Merlot with 18/20 points!

-The Little Merlot 2008 was a great success too, delivering excellent value for money, and therefore quickly sold out.
+The Little Merlot 2008 was a great success, too, delivering excellent value for money, and it was therefore quickly sold out.

 Analysis